Other books byAnthony Lewis

 Human Body Lift-the-Flap

 A follow-up title to the highly successful Animals Around the World, Animals Under the Sea, People Around the World and Things That Go.
-This amazing and informative book unlocks the mysteries of anatomy and physiology and gives young children a rich understanding of their own bodies and how they work.
+Human Body: Lift-the-Flap - by Susie Brooks, illustrated by Anthony Lewis - unlocks the mysteries of anatomy and physiology and gives young children a rich understanding of their own bodies and how they work.
 The warm artwork and dynamic lift-the-flaps complement the simple text to keep kids engaged as they learn.
-ItÕs a dynamic learning adventure from head to toe!
+It's a dynamic learning adventure from head to toe!

 Make No Law